How to Code a Website

 • </html> – the closing tag of the whole HTML document

 An important note here.
 Working on an HTML file in a basic text app or a complex text processor like MS Word is not a good experience.
-To make things easy on yourself, install a HTML editor called Sublime Text.
-It has versions for both Mac and PC, and it is free.
+To make things easy on yourself, install a code editor.
+We recommend Visual Studio Code (VS Code) – it’s free, works on Mac, PC, and Linux, and is by far the most popular code editor today.
+It color-codes your HTML syntax, offers auto-completion, and has thousands of helpful extensions (like the Live Server extension we mentioned earlier).

-Why is it better?
+Why is a code editor better than a plain text app?
 Among other things, it will colorize the syntax of an HTML file.
 Meaning, it’ll visually distinguish your HTML tags from text content, tag parameters, and other values.
 Basically, it’ll all become readable.
-Here’s what our simple HTML structure looks like in Sublime Text:
+Here’s what our simple HTML structure looks like in a code editor:

-sublime syntax is great when creating a website with HTML and CSS
+syntax highlighting in a code editor when creating a website with HTML and CSS

 Okay, back on topic.
-You can take that new index.html file of yours, copy it to where the main directory of your web server is, and then see that page by navigating to it through a web browser.
+You can take that new index.html file of yours, copy it to where the main directory of your web server is (or open it with the Live Server extension in VS Code), and then see that page by navigating to it through a web browser.
 Don’t get too excited, though; this page will be rather ugly (see below).

 this page is ugly